zysno1/Wan2.1-Enhanced/README.md

 ## 🔥 Latest News!!

+* Mar 21, 2025: 👋 We are excited to announce the release of the **Wan2.1** [technical report](https://files.alicdn.com/tpsservice/5c9de1c74de03972b7aa657e5a54756b.pdf).
+We welcome discussions and feedback!
 * Mar 3, 2025: 👋 **Wan2.1**'s T2V and I2V have been integrated into Diffusers ([T2V](https://huggingface.co/docs/diffusers/main/en/api/pipelines/wan#diffusers.WanPipeline) | [I2V](https://huggingface.co/docs/diffusers/main/en/api/pipelines/wan#diffusers.WanImageToVideoPipeline)).
 Feel free to give it a try!
 * Feb 27, 2025: 👋 **Wan2.1** has been integrated into [ComfyUI](https://comfyanonymous.github.io/ComfyUI_examples/wan/).
 Enjoy!
 * Feb 25, 2025: 👋 We've released the inference code and weights of **Wan2.1**.